clburlison/clburlison.com/_posts/2014-10-06-munkirepo-guide-part-1.md

 Update:
 Oct.
 16, 2014 - Removed note about the htpasswd that was incorrect.
 Oct.
 17, 2014 - Move samba error test command before you restart the samba service.
 Add reference URL to your munkiserver for authentication testing purposes.
+Oct.
+19, 2014 - Nginx settings are now done in the ``default`` file.
+This change was made to support Munkireport.